elshaw82/100daysofcode/README.md

 **Thoughts**: I ran out of time today.
 Managed to make a start on things but not finished.

 **Link(s) to work*

+## Day 61: June 24, 2020

+**Today's Progress**: What started out as me experimenting with mobile navigation, has turned into me starting my own portfolio website!
+It feels good to take my time with each part and get it right.
+Before I would really focus on the aesthetics and not pay enough attention to what was going on under the hood, but I think I'm definitely becoming more invested in the little details, which is more to do with growing confidence in the technology I'm using!

+**Thoughts**:  Feeling really proud of how far I've come in the last 61 days.
+Excited to look back at 100 and see everything I've made...maybe do round 2!

+**Link(s) to work* (Portfolio / responsive nav)[https://github.com/elshaw82/responsive-nav]